Face masks are strongly encouraged in all indoor spaces. Thank you for your support!

 - A quiet room is available to any program participant who needs to step away from program activities for a brain break.

-- Learn about other attractions and accommodations in Savannah.
+- Learn about other attractions in Savannah.

 - To plan a complete Girl Scout Savannah Experience, check out other Savannah sites where Girl Scout history was made.
+(Check site websites for current open hours and visitor information.)